 *Rated 3 or 4.
 Use sparingly.

-** See Allergy-Free Gardening by Thomas Leo Ogren, a great book on this topic.
+** See The Allergy-Fighting Garden by Thomas Leo Ogren, a great book on this topic.

 Next Page: Allergy Plants to Avoid

 The Ogren Plant Allergy Scale (OPALS) assigns plants a rating from 1 to 10, with 1 being best for allergies and 10 being worst.
 The following plants were rated 6 or above by Ogren (except where noted), and should be avoided.